Without beating around the bush, a slime girl is a girl made of slime.

 - Princess Vina from Dragon Half is a slime-half.

 - Queen's Blade has the immensely popular Melona (so popular in fact that the second season's first ED is sung completely from her perspective with the lyrics and visuals emphasizing how erotic she is).
 She has all of the hallmarks and perks of an amorphous creature with every part of her body being her weapon, including and especially her breasts.
-Her base form being a pink gooey mass that she can mold into anybody she chooses, regardless of gender or body mass; she can even copy weapons and fighting styles, the only telltale sign between her and the real thing being the shape of her pupils (and a pink outline drawn around her, but it's implied that only the audience can see it).
+Her base form is a pink gooey mass that she can mold into anybody she chooses, regardless of gender or body mass; she can even copy weapons and fighting styles, the only telltale sign between her and the real thing being the shape of her pupils (and a pink outline drawn around her, but it's implied that only the audience can see it).
 While not shown in the anime, she's very capable of absorption and can use the mass to either restore herself or make herself even stronger.
 Under the right circumstances, she is very much immortal.
 In short, the best way to describe her is as a pink T-1000 with weaponized acidic breast milk.

 - Despite her appearance, she's very more than capable of taking on even the strongest of the fighters and has shown to be implacable incarnate and a Magnificent Bastard.
 Not only does she have good manipulative skills, she's not afraid to fight against anyone as she goes up against Leina several times, almost winning each time and surviving techniques and ploys that would have killed anyone else, fights the champion Aldra twice in a row and surviving both times, and holds her own against Menace, a necromancer.
 In Rebellion, she fights under the influence of a set of armor pieces that, although it's supposed to make her stronger, also disorients her focus and form with the constant perverted vibrations, subdues most of the main cast with a simple water spell, and survives a direct hit from Claudette.
 Damn.